br492133/Survivor/README.md

 *Individual Success:* Winning the post-collaboration competition or post-project reward.
 The Sole Survivor.<br>

 ### Assumptions: <br>           <<<<<<<<<<<<<<<<<<<
 This study seeks to evaluate certain aspects of attitudes towards teamwork, but the observed population is unavailable for observation.
-In this capacity, recorders make assumption as though they themselves are a contestant answering the question which may allow rater bias to interfere.
+In this capacity, recorders make assumption as though they themselves are a contestant answering the question which may allow rater bias to interfere.<br>

 ### Limitations:<br>
 Survivor is recorded for network television and only the edited post-production copies of footage were available for observation for this study.
-This means that the observational scope has alredy been filted in some capacity and made produce an unintentional bias in recorded responses
+This means that the observational scope has already been filtered in some capacity and made produce an unintentional bias in recorded responses<br>

 # INTRODUCTION